ayechanst/speedrun-eth-guide/dex-guide.md

 First we just want to make sure that the DEX starts without any liquidity.
 This `init()` function can be sent ETH since it's `payable`, or $BAL tokens since our parameter is any amount of `tokens`.
 If we did send ETH, we want to update the global variable `totalLiquidity` to the balance of this address so we can easily use the value later.
 We also want to update our `liquidity` mapping (in case we sent ETH) to represent us, the msg.sender, as having a balance of ETH equal to the `totalLiquidity`.
 This is because we provided all the liquidity so far.
 If we also want to send tokens, we need to transfer the tokens from the function argument to the address of the contract.
 The `token` variable set in the constructor has an address assigned to it already, and it has inherited the methods associated with the Open Zepplin IERC20 token contract.
 This means we can use methods on it one of those being the `transferFrom()` function.
 Using the dot operator on `token`, we can transfer tokens from a `msg.sender` which is us, to an `address(this)` meaning this contract, a certain amount of tokens.
 In this case all the tokens specified in the function arguments.
-3. Us, the `msg.sender` are sending liquidity to the contract when we call `init()`.
-Since we provided all of the liquidity so far, we want to assign ourselves the `totalLiquidity` in our `liquidity` mapping.
-4. Next we need to
+We wrap this line in a require statement so that if you, the liquidity provider, does not have enough tokens, the whole function reverts and everyone stays safe.
+We return `totalLiquidity` at the end in case we want to verify liquidity was sent and the function ran properly.

 </details>